petercz1/gmailFontChanger/README.md

 ### requirements

-I've written this for Chrome/Chromium, but I've tested it on a beta of the new
+I've written this for Chrome/Chromium, but I've tested it on a beta of the new Microsoft Edge built on Chromium and it works a treat.

 ### installation